DeltaLima/nanodesk/nanodesk-files/usr/share/doc/nanodesk/welcome/welcome.md

 Partitioning on an empty drive is simple, you need two partitions

-- partition1: ext4 , mainfilesystem.
+- partition1: ext4, main filesystem.
-- partition2 (optional, but recommended): swap
+- partition2: swap, optional but recommended.
+About 20%-50% the size of your RAM.

 You can use `Menu -> System -> GParted` or `fdisk` on the shell for this.
 Please read their manuals.